codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/products/quick-start-product-dashboard.md

 ## Integrated insights into product's applications

 Products offer enriched insights into your applications, more than just standard Git commit or hash information.
-The Product Dashboard consolidates Kubernetes, version control, and issue-tracking data into one location, providing a holistic view of your product's state.

 When you select a product, the Product Dashboard displays three tabs on the right: **Pods**, **Git**, and **Features**.
 These tabs consolidate Kubernetes (Pods), version control (Git), and issue-tracking (Features) data into a single location.